 These three steps are intertwined and feed off of each other.
 By continuously learning from your customers and exceeding expectations, your customer advocacy strategy should be a breeze to implement.

-3) It will help you build trust, transparency, and credibility
+3) It helps build trust, transparency and credibility

 Earning and keeping your customers’ trust is key to long-term success and is the core principle of having a reputation management strategy.
 After all, an honest reputation is the path to consumer trust.